Living in Thailand

 What to do then?

 Before you quit your teaching job read this book.
-In it author Mike Fook outlines 50 ways to make money in Thailand, or wherever you are with an internet connection – so you can support yourself.
+In it author Mike Fook outlines 25 ways to make money in Thailand to support yourself.
 Most of the suggestions are for online projects – but, don’t let that scare you.
 Mike lays it out for you completely if it’s possible to do it in a chapter, or, refers you to exactly the right place to learn the skills you need to have to make enough money to get out of teaching.

 So, what would you pay to know about a project you can start today and build up in a short time so you’re earning enough money to stop teaching?